coop-git/YamahaMusicCast/README.md

 - Removed configuration for refreshInterval (v0.74).
 - Added channel for AlbumArt/Shuffle/Repeat (v0.74).
 - Fixed error which occured when updating Thing (v0.74).
+- Other Things detected via Bridge instead of API (v0.74).

 ###### v0.60